brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 Workaround:

-1. Create a new Cloudflare Account and invite it to your Cloudflare account that manages your Domain:\
+1. Create a new Cloudflare account and invite it to your Cloudflare account that manages your Domain:\
    Cloudflare Dashboard -> Manage Account -> Members -> Invite Member
 1. Instead of using your primary account to authenticate the tunnel,